Alex Bregman Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox had a 3.96 team ERA that ranked 16th across all league pitching staffs.
+- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.

-- Cease will start for the White Sox, his first this season.
+- Lynn will make his first start of the season for the White Sox.

-- In his last appearance on Sunday, Oct.
-2, the 27-year-old right-hander, started and went five innings against the San Diego Padres.
+- The 35-year-old right-hander started and threw seven innings in his last appearance on Sunday, Oct.
+2 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.